magomimmo/modern-cljs/doc/tutorial-04.md

 book to try to transpose [Larry Ullman][2] approach as a kind of Modern ClojureScript.

-So I'll start by migrating to CLJS his first sample, a registration form, because it's very instructive both in explaning the evolution of the use of JS in the last decade, and in starting CLJS programming without knowing to much about Clojure and/or ClojureScript themselves.
+So I'll start by migrating to CLJS his first sample, a login form, because it's very instructive both in explaning the evolution of the use of JS in the last decade, and in starting CLJS programming without knowing to much about Clojure and/or ClojureScript themselves.

-> I'm persuading myself that CLJS should be easier to use not only to
+> I'm persuading myself that CLJS should be easier to set up not only to
 > us, as server-side guys, but for smart client-side guys
 > too.
 Application logic is moving fast from server-side to client-side
 > and all of us, as server-side guys, never loved to much that bad LISP
 > in C dressed running in the browser.
 We now have the opportunity to
 > see the best LISP ever *running in the browser* and we should try to
-> bring client programmers with us.
-Otherwise we risk to see that bad
+> bring client-side programmers with us.
+Otherwise, we risk to see that
-> LISP in C dressed running on the server-side too, just because we were
+> bad LISP in C dressed *running on the server-side* too, just because
-> not able to show them the supposed Clojure(Script) superiority.
+> we were not able to show to those programmers the supposed
+> Clojure(Script) superiority.

 ## Registration form